 N-6 Fatty Acid

 The primary n-6 fatty acid in our diet is linoleic acid.
-Linoleic acid is essential because it makes other fatty acids and fatty acid derivatives (such as eicosanoids) that have an indispensable role in our body.
+Linoleic acid is essential because it makes other fatty acids and fatty acid derivatives (such as eicosanoids) that have an indispensable role in our bodies.
 For instance, linoleic acid makes arachidonic acid, which in turn produces various eicosanoids.

 Dr Sune Bergstrom got the Nobel Prize in Physiology and Medicine for secluding and explaining the compound structure of prostaglandins, a subclass of eicosanoids.
 Eicosanoids have an incredible assortment of functions in the body, including pain, immune function, regulation of blood pressure, and blood clotting.